Pranav684/Seto-Calendar/README.md

 This App is tested for Android only.
 You can run it by simply opening on an editer with flutter friendly environment and the following dependencies.

-// Most of the tasks are completed but Syncing the events data with google calendar is not working right now.
-I haven't done this before and need assistance to complete it.